emqx/emqx-docs/en_US/advanced/auth-postgresql.md

 You can use AS syntax in SQL to specify passwords for field renaming, or set the salt value to a fixed value.
 :::

+### Advanced

+In the default table structure, we set the username field as a unique index (UNIQUE), and use it with the default query statement (`select password from mqtt_user where username ='%u' limit 1`) to get very good query performance.

+If the default query conditions do not meet your needs, for example, you need to query the corresponding `Password Hash` and `Salt` based on the `Client ID`, please make sure to set the `Client ID` as an index; Or you want to perform multi-condition queries on `Username`, `Client ID`, or other fields.
+It is recommended to set the correct single-column index or multiple-column index.
+In short, set the correct table structure and query statement, and try not to let the index fail and affect the query performance.